PatricioFarrell/ChargeTransport.jl/docs/src/InterfaceSpecies.md

 Otherwise, you will run into issues.

-Enable the interface carrier.
-For this, we need information on the index of interface carrier, corresponding bulk carrier and active interface region
+Next, you need to enable the interface carrier.
+For this, we need information on the index of interface carrier, the corresponding bulk carrier and the active interface region

 ```julia
 enable_interface_carrier!(data, bulkCarrier = iphin,